 The great thing about being here without a tour group or guide is exploring temples on your own time and beating the crowds.

 So, my advice?
-Get here for opening which is around 6am.
-Not only will it be a much better experience to explore it this way, it will be a cooler temperature and far less crowded for photos.
+Get here for the opening which is around 6 am.
+Not only will it be a much better experience to explore it this way, but it will also be a cooler temperature and far less crowded for photos.

 Karnak was built over the reign of 30 pharaohs, including the famous Queen Hatshepsut, and took (get this) 2,000 years to complete!